mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

 This can be supported by running `Scanning::process_weak_refs` multiple times.
 If `process_weak_refs` returns `true`, it will be called again after all pending work packets in the `VMRefClosure` stage has been executed.
-That include all work packets that compute the transitive closure from objects resurrected during `process_weak_refs`.
+Those work packets include all work packets that compute the transitive closure from objects resurrected during `process_weak_refs`.
 This allows the VM binding to expand the transitive closure multiple times, each handling weak references at different levels of reachability.

 Take Java as an example,  we may run `process_weak_refs` four times.

 1. Visit all `SoftReference`.
     -   If the referent is reachable, then
         -   forward the referent field.
-    -   If the referent is unreachable, choose between one of the following:
+    -   If the referent is unreachable, then
+        -   if it is not emergency GC, then
-        -   Resurrect the referent and update the referent field.
+            -   resurrect the referent and update the referent field.
+        -   it it is emergency GC, then
-        -   Clear the referent field, remove the `SoftReference` from the list of soft references, and optionally enqueue it to the associated `ReferenceQueue` if it has one.
+            -   clear the referent field, remove the `SoftReference` from the list of soft references, and optionally enqueue it to the associated `ReferenceQueue` if it has one.
-    -   (This step may expand the transitive closure if any referents are resurrected.)
+    -   (This step may expand the transitive closure in emergency GC if any referents are resurrected.)
 2. Visit all `WeakReference`.
     -   If the referent is reachable, then
         -   forward the referent field.